Friday, May 16, 2014

 By José Alberto Hermosillo

-A highly entertaining, fascinating, and marvelous documentary about the life of an artist that will make you addicted to art and good cinema.
+A highly entertaining, fascinating, and marvelous documentary about the life of an artist that will make you addicted to art and good cinema, the multi-talented Llyn Foulkes.

-Llyn Foulkes is the most famous artist, musician, composer, and painter you’ve ever heard of or probably you have not heard of yet.
-Well, now it is time for you to know who this person is who deserves his life and body of work put into a film.
+Llyn Foulkes is the most famous artist, musician, composer, and painter you’ve ever heard of, or probably you have not heard of yet.
+Well, now it is time for you to know who this person is, who deserves to have his life and body of work put into a film, in this case, a marvelous documentary.

-The film documents seven years of the life of Foulkes, the creation of two large paintings that he builds, cuts, destroys, recycles, and makes back again, over and over, until he feels his images are 99% finished, then he said: “The painting is done when it is done.”
-Full of passion, he adds: “I can’t just finish it.
+The film documents seven years of Foulkes’s life and the creation of two large paintings he builds, cuts, destroys, recycles, and makes again and again, over and over, until he feels his images are 99% finished.
+Then he said, “The painting is done when it is done.”
+Full of passion, he adds, “I can’t just finish it.
 The only way it’s finished is when they take it away from me.”

-Interestingly enough, his rebellious and obsessive personality has the need to express himself with concepts of love, life, and hate.
+Interestingly enough, his rebellious and obsessive personality needs to express himself through concepts of love, life, and hate.

-He moves around his passion for his artwork and how he transforms everything he touches into a form, shape, shadow, and tone, with dimensions to give the proper depth to his creations.
+He moves around with his passion for his artwork, transforming everything he touches into form, shape, shadow, and tone, giving his creations the proper depth.

-He is so absorbed by his work that his private life gets upside down from the imminent divorce and being away from his daughter.
-All those emotions greatly affected him, and he placed them in his creations.
+He is so absorbed in his work that his private life gets turned upside down by the imminent divorce and his absence from his daughter.
+All those emotions deeply affected him, and he infused them into his creations.

 The documentary is directed by Tamar Halpern and Chris Quilty.
-It features other great artists, actors, and celebrities such as Johnny Carson, Dennis Hopper, and George Herms, among other well-known stars, for buying fine art.
-Still, you need to see the end to find out who got his hands on the two controversial masterpieces.
+It features other great artists, actors, and celebrities, such as Johnny Carson, Dennis Hopper, and George Herms, among other well-known stars, who buy fine art.
+Still, you need to see the end to find out who got their hands on the two controversial masterpieces.

 Suppose you are not an artist, but you appreciate art.
 In that case, there are some other films about art you can check out, such as an Oscar nominee “Waste Land” (2010), “Alejandro Colunga: Fogonero del Delirio” (2012), “Jean-Michel Basquiat: The Radiant Child” (2010), “2501 Migrants: A Journey” (2009), and another Oscar nominee and Independent Spirit Award winner “Exit Through the Gift Shop” (2010).

-Check out “Llyn Foulkes One Man Band” to discover why he got found at 77.
+Check out “Llyn Foulkes One Man Band” to discover why he was found at 77.
 His work was exhibited at the Hammer Museum of Los Angeles with tremendous success.

 “Llyn Foulkes One Man Band” was part of the official selection of the Los Angeles Film Festival 2013, and now it’s time for us to enjoy it at some of the independent movie theaters near you.